Mladic taunts survivors at start of genocide trial

 Some victims fear that time and failing health could help him avoid judgment like his mentor Slobodan Milosevic, the architect of the Balkan wars, who died in detention in 2006 - a few months before a verdict in his trial for genocide and other war crimes in Croatia, Bosnia and Kosovo.

-The prosecution case alone is projected to last 200 hours, with testimony from 411 witnesses, and defence lawyers say they have not had have enough time to review the huge case file.
+The prosecution case alone is projected to last 200 hours, with testimony from 411 witnesses, and defense lawyers say they have not had have enough time to review the huge case file.

-The judges said on Wednesday that prosecutors had made "very significant errors" in disclosure of evidence, and that they would consider giving the defence more time.
+The judges said on Wednesday that prosecutors had made "very significant errors" in disclosure of evidence, and that they would consider giving the defense more time.

 (Additional reporting by Daria Sito-Sucic and Maja Zuvela in Bosnia; Editing by Kevin Liffey)